arcadiapage/arcadiapage.github.io/_posts/2023-03-25-how-infps-can-turn-soul-sucking-routines-into-rituals.md

 I've found that starting my routines from a place of relaxation instead of stress helps me to feel more calm and focused as I take on what I need to do.

+And if you're looking for more tips on how to create routines you can stick to and how to plan your day as an INFP, you may enjoy my book [Idealist Dreams: How I Learned to Plan as an INFP](https://payhip.com/b/KrBh)